RBEI MASTER COURSES: EQUINE MANAGEMENT: LEADING 2

 With horses people tend to provide unclear long and slow signals then wonder why they are ignored or say their horse leans and ignores them.
-This is not the horses fault but a rider fault.
+This is not the horses fault but a handler fault.

 If signals are steady and unclear the horse will think you are simply being annoyingly present.

 When leading you MUST use intermittent signals on your lead.
-It is critical you use a lead that has zero stretch.
+It is also critical you use a lead that has zero stretch.

-You gently give and take in clearly defined hand movements when you want to slow down, stop or turn etc. If you simply pull, lean or drag, you are teaching your horse to lean, pull and ignore you.
+You gently give and take in clearly defined hand movements when you want to slow down, stop or turn, etc. If you simply pull, lean or drag, you are teaching your horse to lean, pull and ignore you.

 LEAVING THE LEAD TOO LONG, ALLOWING THE HORSE TO WANDER OFF TOO FAR